WeizhiGao/SE23/proj1/part3.md

     1. (Step 1) Environment Problem: fail to install the python environment according to the requirements.txt file in macOS system
     2. (Step 4) Running Problem: fail to run bot.py file
-    3. (Step 12) Function fail: fail to send email.
+    3. (Step 12) Function fail: fail to send email regarding all expenses history.

 We will describe the two challenges in the next section.